Virender Sehwag: Personal life

 Sehwag married Aarti Ahlawat in April 2004 under heavy security cover in a widely publicised wedding hosted by Arun Jaitley, the then Union law minister of India, at his residence.
 The couple have two sons, Aryavir, born on 18 October 2007 and Vedant, born in 2010.

 Sehwag has been popularly known to sing while batting, and picked the Kishore Kumar song "Chala Jaata Hoon" from the Rajesh Khanna starrer Mere Jeevan Saathi (1972) as his favorite song to sing while batting.

 In 2011, Sehwag started Sehwag International School in Jhajjar, Haryana, which lies 65 kilometres west of Delhi.
 The school was inaugurated by his mother and it was his father's dream to have an institution where students can study, stay, train and play sports.
 After his second triple century, the Haryana government offered Sehwag to build an academy on a 23-acre land where he requested to open a school in place of an academy to fulfil his father's dream.
-Sehwag appeared as guest on Indian Idol show on 21 January 2017 and mentioned that 22 students from his school has represented national and state team in various sports in last 2 years.
+Sehwag appeared as guest on Indian Idol show on 21 January 2017 and mentioned that 22 students from his school has represented national and state teams in various sports in the previous two years.